pecey/DiSProD/ros1-turtlebot/README.md

 <real_time_factor>0.2</real_time_factor>
 ```

-if time step size is 1ms, throttling at 200 steps/second effectively
+If time step size is 1ms, throttling at 200 steps/second effectively
 throttles simulation down to .2X real-time.

 ## Set x_pose, y_pose from config file

-If you need to be able to set the x,y coordinate of the turtlebot from the config file,
+To set the x,y coordinate of the turtlebot from the config file,

 ```shell
 roscd turtlebot3_gazebo/launch
 vim turtlebot3_empty_world.launch
 ```

-and remove the line(you may find it in the last few lines)
+and remove the following line (It should be towards the bottom of the document in the last few lines.)

 ```shell
 <node name="spawn_urdf" pkg="gazebo_ros" type="spawn_model" args="-urdf -model turtlebot3 -x $(arg x_pos) -y $(arg y_pos) -z $(arg z_pos) -param robot_description" />